hakbailey/pattern-service/tools/podman/README.md

 $ make compose-build
 ```

-The image will need to be rebuilt if there are any changes to `tools/docker/docker-compose.yaml`.
+> The image will need to be rebuilt if there are any changes to `tools/podman/compose.yaml`.

-Once the build completes, you will have a few new images in your local image cache.
-Use the `podman images` command to view them, as follows:
+Once the build completes, you will have a `ansible/awx_devel` image in your local image cache.
+Use the `podman images` command to view it, as follows:

 ```bash
 (host)$ podman images